Estimated reading time: 7 minutes

 Reproduction and Mating

 Reproductive behaviours of the Malaysian giant turtle remain poorly studied.
 Females lay their eggs in sandy or muddy riverbanks, leaving the hatchlings to fend for themselves after hatching (Auliya & Chen, 2024).
-Hatchling survival rates are thought to be low due to predation and habitat disturbances.
+Unfortunately hatchling survival rates may be low due to predation and habitat disturbances.
 Conservationists stress the urgent need for more research on their breeding patterns to develop effective strategies for population recovery.

 Threats

 Listed as Endangered on the IUCN Red List, the Malaysian giant turtle is protected under Indonesian and Malaysian law.
 However, enforcement remains a challenge.
-Conservation initiatives, such as habitat restoration and rescue programs, have been established but require significant scaling to reverse population declines.
+Habitat restoration and rescue programs are established but require significant scaling to reverse population declines.
 Captive breeding programs may be a vital part of ensuring the species’ survival in the future (Reko Forest, 2024).

 - Palm oil deforestation: Deforestation for palm oil plantations and agricultural expansion has destroyed much of the turtle’s natural habitat, leaving their populations increasingly isolated (IUCN, 2000).

 - Illegal bushmeat trade: These turtles are heavily exploited for their meat and as exotic pets.
-The illegal trade has decimated wild populations (Reko Forest, 2024).
+The illegal trade has dramatically reduced wild populations (Reko Forest, 2024).

-- Fishing bycatch: Incidental capture in fishing gear has further reduced their numbers.
+- Fishing bycatch: Additionally, Incidental capture in fishing gear has further reduced their numbers.

 - Weak and lax conservation protection: Enforcement of wildlife protection laws remains insufficient, allowing illegal activities to flourish.
 (Auliya & Chen, 2024).